Jalal Hosseini

-Seyyed Jalal Hosseini (سید جلال حسینی; born 3 February 1982), commonly known as Seyyed Jalal or Jalal Hosseini, is a former Iranian professional footballer who played as a centre-back and was the Captain of Iranian club Persepolis.
+Seyyed Jalal Hosseini (سید جلال حسینی; born 3 February 1982), commonly known as Seyyed Jalal or Jalal Hosseini, is a former Iranian professional footballer who played as a centre-back and was the captain of Iranian club Persepolis.

 He has been a member of Iran's under-23 side as a wild card player on two occasions, in the 2006 and 2010 Asian Games, winning a bronze medal in 2006.
 Hosseini has represented Iran at the 2007 AFC Asian Cup, 2011 AFC Asian Cup, 2015 AFC Asian Cup and the 2014 FIFA World Cup.

 Early life and education

 Hosseini was born on 3 February 1982 in Bandar-e Anzali, Gilan Province.
 He majored in German Studies.

 Club career

 Saipa

 Hosseini moved from Malavan to Saipa in summer 2005.
-Before that he was link with a move to Piroozi but the move was cancelled.
+Before that he was link with a move to Persepolis but the move was cancelled.
 During the 2005–06 season, he was the most consistent player for his club, making 28 full appearances and scoring one goal.
 He continued his solid performance for Saipa during the 2006–07 season with 26 full appearances and one goal and also won the league.
 He also played in the AFC Champions League matches for Saipa.